coltekin/ud-docs-tr/_tr-overview/issues.md

 #### Verbal nouns

+We use the term *verbal noun* for clauses that function as nouns in the higher-level clause.
 Verbal nouns are similar verbal adjective and adverbs discussed above.
 However, they are treated differently, since the resulting nominal can be modified by modifiers/suffixes.
-In general, verbal nouns in Turkish act more like common nouns than clauses.
+Within the main/higher-level clause, verbal nouns in Turkish act more like common nouns than clauses.
 The following suffixes attached to predicates form verbal nouns.

+* *–DIK/–AcAK/–An*
-* *–DIK/–AcAK/–An* These are parallel to the verbal adjectives discussed above.
+  These are parallel to the verbal adjectives discussed above.
   In general, any adjective in Turkish can be interpreted as a noun referring to an object having the property defined by the adjective.
   The verbal nouns formed by these suffixes has the same property.